An explosion of light, which God’s word brought forth from nothing, rent asunder the first night, the night of Creation.

 St. Augustine writes that nothing can be loved, save that which is known.
-Through exhaustive research, intensive communication and powerful analytics, GoodLands is guiding the Church toward a deeper geospatial self-understanding, the better to serve her mission of service and care for creation.
+Through exhaustive research, intensive communication and powerful analytics, GoodLands is guiding the Church toward a deeper geospatial self-understanding, the better to serve her mission of service and care for creation and the least among us.
 Through GIS technology, which has transformed maps from static Cartesian planes into dynamic tools for spatial analysis, GoodLands offers the Church a mapping of her place in the temporal world – her holdings, her material potentialities – more exhaustive that any she has known in two millennia.
 This empowers the Church to pursue ecological preservation, public health and social justice; to foster the beauty of creation, support for life in all its forms, and appropriate honor to God through care for creation, all of which will require just and prudent management of the lands under her control and protection.

 And this is glory: to see claritas, to see diffused throughout creation the brilliance in which creation began.
 No human power can generate such light – yet all our human works have brought us to this point.
 This time and these opportunities have brought us all together.
 Bearing this light forward to the whole created order will be a work of many hands and of many gifts, but before all and above all, it will be a work of grace.
 For the light does not belong to us, but we to it – to Him.
 In the words of the Easter Vigil, the Church’s ultimate celebration of glory: Lumen Christi.
 Deo gratias.